mobius-software-ltd/java-dtls/README.md

-# Nonblockin Dtls Client based on Bouncy Castle
+# Nonblocking Dtls Client based on Bouncy Castle

 This library implements nonblocking dtls client for java.
 It may be used with netty and without netty library